 The Petcare Factory supplement range includes:

 Advanced Joint Support – A powerhouse blend of natural ingredients, including Glucosamine, Chondroitin, Green Lipped Mussel, MSM, Curcumin and Hyaluronic Acid to help support your dog’s hips and joints at all stages of their life.
-Available in tablet form (120/300) and as a powder (ideal for cats and smaller dogs).
+Available in tablet form and as a powder.

-Advanced Probiotic Plus – An advanced blend of 5 bacterial strains (2 billion CFU’s per tablet) in a Prebiotic Inulin Base and mix of enzymes, to support your dog’s digestive and immune system by producing and maintaining a healthy level of beneficial bacteria in the intestine.
-(120 tablets)
+Advanced Probiotic Plus – An advanced blend of 5 bacterial strains (2 billion CFU’s per tablet) in a Prebiotic Inulin Base and a mix of digestive enzymes, to support your dog’s digestive and immune system by producing and maintaining a healthy level of beneficial bacteria in the intestine.

-Omega Plus Skin & Coat – A powerful blend of Omega oils, designed to promote healthy skin and a shiny soft coat in cats and dogs.
-(120 capsules)
+Omega Plus Skin & Coat – A powerful blend of omega oils, designed to promote healthy skin and a shiny, soft coat in cats and dogs.